610yilingliu/610yilingliu/README.md

 - Bachelor of Applied Math in Xiamene University.
 Postgraduate student majored in Information Technology in the University of Western Australia
 - Game player -> Game designer -> Programmer.
 Game is fun -> Designing game for players to play is fun -> Coding makes me like a God to create what I want!
-- Data Scientist + Software Engineer, Machine Learning in Finance/Computer Vision/Web backend
+- Data Scientist + Software Engineer, Machine Learning in Finance/Computer Vision/Web backend/IOT
 - she/her
 - Chinese/English